This article will help you read and understand your pathology report for follicular lymphoma.

 Follicular lymphoma is a type of cancer that comes from a special type of immune cell called a lymphocyte.
 Follicular lymphoma can start anywhere in the body where lymphocytes gather in large numbers.
 The most common locations include lymph nodes, the gastrointestinal tract (in particular the stomach and small bowel), the skin, and the breast.

-Follicular lymphoma is the second most common lymphoma to affect adults.
+Follicular lymphoma is the second most common lymphoma to effect adults.

 Patients with lymphoma may notice a painless lump or swelling that slowly increases in size over time.
 Other symptoms of follicular lymphoma include fatigue, unintentional weight loss, loss of appetite, night sweats, and fever.